NBISweden/workshop-genome_annotation/labs/assembly_check.md

 ```

 While BUSCO is running, you may start the exercise 2 (to do so you will need to open another terminal).
 When done, check the short\_summary\_genome\_dmel\_busco file in the output folder.

-How many core genes have been searched in you assembly ?
+:question: How many core genes have been searched in your assembly ?
 How many are reported as complete?
 Does this sound reasonable?
-**Tips**: the "genome" is here in fact only the chromosome 4 that corresponds to less than 1% of the real size of the genome.
+:bulb: **Tips**: the "genome" is here in fact only the chromosome 4 that corresponds to less than 1% of the real size of the genome.

 # 2 Various Checks of your Assembly

-**_Exercise 2_ :**
+:mortar_board: **_Exercise 2_ :**
 Launching the following script will provide you some useful information.

 ```